rage/java-programming-fall-19/data/part-6/1-listan-sisaltavat-oliot.md

 <sample-output>

-The book's name: Aapiskukko
+The book's name: Lord of the rings
 The book's weight: 2
-Book: Aapiskukko (2 kg)
+Book: Lord of the rings (2 kg)
 Phone: Nokia 3210 (1 kg)

 </sample-output>